AsimMerchant/my-portfolio-website/resume.md

 ## Areas of interest

-· Embedded Systems Design, RTOS, Machine Learning, Internet of things (IoT).
+· Java, Android Development, Embedded Systems Design, RTOS, Machine Learning, Internet of things (IoT).

 ## Industry Experience

+### Bounteous Hyderabad | Senior Software Engineer | APRIL 2025 – Present

+**Brief Description:** - I work for Bounteous client Advantive who focusses mainly on corrugate box industry.

+**Projects (Fortran, C, Java):**
+- Working on maintaining and adding new features to Fortran codebase which sends and receives data to and from Corrugated machine controllers and process the data to be displayed on the UI.
+This codebase also sends commands to the machine controllers to control the machines.
+- Working on Java codebase which is a New Link Architecture for the Fortran codebase to communicate with the machine controllers.
+This codebase also has a simulator to simulate the machine controllers for testing purposes.

 ### Altimetrik Pune | Senior Engineer | OCT 2024 – DEC 2024